-Prior to venture investing, Nigel co-founded Capital One Financial Services in 1994.
-Under Nigel’s leadership as President and Chief Operating Officer, Capital One pioneered an information-based strategy that fundamentally transformed the consumer lending industry.
+Prior to QED, Nigel co-founded Capital One Financial Services in 1994.
+Under Nigel’s leadership as President and Chief Operating Officer, Capital One pioneered an information-based strategy that transformed the consumer lending industry.
 Combining advanced statistical marketing techniques with nascent information technologies, the company reduced costs to conventional borrowers, extended capital to overlooked consumers, expanded internationally, and produced extraordinary returns for investors.

 During Nigel’s ten-year tenure, Capital One’s net income after taxes (NIAT) grew at a compound annual rate of more than 32%.
-Over this same decade, earnings per share growth and return on equity both exceeded 20% per year, a financial performance attained by only a handful of American companies.
-Upon leaving Capital One in 2004, the company’s 15,000 employees across the United States, Canada and the United Kingdom managed over $80 billion of loans for 50 million customers.
-Generating over $1.5 billion in earnings, Capital One had successfully transitioned from an emerging start-up into an established public company valued at over $20 billion.
+Over this same decade, earnings per share growth and return on equity both exceeded 20% per year, financial performance achieved by only a handful of American companies.
+Upon leaving Capital One in 2004, the company’s 15,000 employees across the United States, Canada, and the United Kingdom managed over $80 billion of loans for 50 million customers.
+Generating over $1.5 billion in earnings, Capital One had successfully transitioned from an emerging start-up to an established public company valued at over $20 billion.

-Although Nigel grew up in London, he takes immense pride in the fact that he is at least half Welsh.
-He has a BSC with honors in Psychology from the East London University and a MBA with distinction from London Business School, where he is also a Fellow.
-Nigel is an avid cyclist, however he is happiest when he is at home in Virginia with his wife and four children.
+Although Nigel grew up mostly in England, he takes immense pride in the fact that he is at least half Welsh.
+He has an MBA with distinction from London Business School, where he is also a Fellow.
+Nigel has been recognized as a Top 1oo Venture Capitalist by CB Insights and a Washingtonian Tech Titan.
+He is an avid cyclist, but he is happiest when he is at home in Virginia with his wife, four children, and grandchildren.